Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Result

 \subsection{Multimodal SER Experiment}

 Multimodal SER experiment was performed on three datasets.
 This experiment is an use-case-scenario, where you are provided with two emotion prediction models, that one takes speech input and text input for the other.
-Through this experiment, we intend to show that even with simple data augmentation method via generative model, we improve the performances to the decent amount.
+Through this experiment, we intend to show that even with simple data augmentation method via generative model, we improve the performances to state-of-the-art.
+In this experiment, the previous works \cite{poria2017context, zhao2021missing, liu2024contrastive} did not report the standard deviation, thus, we do not present standard deviation for comparison.